-Before you share any information online, it’s important to make sure the website connection is secure.
-Fortunately, there are two quick checks to help you identify that the website you’re visiting is encrypted over a secure connection.
+Before you share any information online, it’s important to make sure your communication with the website is secure.
+Fortunately, there are two quick checks to help you be certain:

-Remember to look for “https” and the green security address bar with the lock icon.
-If you don’t see those two indicators, the website is not secure.
-For more security tips visit UW–Madison Office of Cybersecurity.
+Remember to look for “https” and the lock icon.
+If you don’t see those two indicators, your communication to the website is not secure.
+For more security tips, visit the UW–Madison Office of Cybersecurity website.